Test for Difference Between Type 316 and 304 Stainless Steel(2000)

 Q. How can I check difference in between 304-316 and 202?
 Please advise.Harvinder [last name deleted for privacy by Editor]

-Of course, if you have the money, a "scrap sorter" hand-held XRF machine will instantly tell you exactly what each piece of unknown metal is -- but you're talking about $25,000.
+If you have the money, a "scrap sorter" hand-held XRF machine will instantly tell you exactly what each piece of unknown metal is -- but you're talking about $35,000.

 A. Hello I have the answer for you I think over here it's named CELMO MOLYBDENUM REAGENT We are testing lots of 4301 and 4401 materials and have bought a small electrical tester MOLYTESTER.
 Look for Corrocean.
 I Hope you can use this information.
 Good Luck !Johan Faber